maybleMyers/H1111/README.md

 This is a GUI for tech wizard kohya-ss's musubi tuner's inference script. https://github.com/kohya-ss/musubi-tuner

-It allows simple inference with hunyuan video model , with video2video, image2video, Skyreels and text2video support.
+It allows simple inference with these models:
+Hunyuan-t2v
+Hunyuan-v2v
+WanX-t2v
+WanX-i2v
+SkyReels-i2v
+SkyReels-t2v

+I am working on supporting hunyuan i2v and WanX v2v but it is proving a bit troublesome.

 If you are running out of vram use block swapping and some form of attention besides sdpa or torch and use split attention.
 Sage attention is the fastest/lowest vram but difficult to install in windows.
 I would say the easiest to get to run is xformers attention, you can usually get it with "pip install xformers".